Watt-class injection-locked diode laser system at 399 nm for atomic physics: Performance

 \textbf{Linewidth}.
 Since the seed and follower spectra are narrower than the 10~MHz resolution of the FPI, a more precise technique is needed to determine their linewidths.
 For this measurement, we perform heterodyne interferometry with a narrow-linewidth reference laser (Precilaser FL-SF-399-1.5-CW) and measure the interference signal with a $1\ \text{GHz}$ bandwidth photodiode.
 The reference laser is much narrower than the seed and follower lasers, so the heterodyne response is a direct characterization of their frequency spectra.
 The results of these measurements are shown in Fig. \ref{fig:Heterodyning}(A, B).
 The locked follower spectrum is qualitatively similar to the seed spectrum but possesses an additional broad noise background attributable to the unlocked power fraction.
 This broad background, which can be filtered if necessary \cite{Fasano2021}, is subtracted for the purpose of characterizing the spectrum of the locked power.

-To characterize differential broadening mechanisms between the follower and seed lasers, we perform heterodyne interferometry between them (Fig. 3(C)).
-The coherence linewidth between the follower and seed lasers is $\Gamma_c = 3.94(6)\ \text{kHz}$, indicating that essentially all of the spectral width of the locked follower power is caused by phase noise inherited from the seed laser.
+To characterize differential broadening mechanisms between the follower and seed lasers, we perform heterodyne interferometry between them (Fig. \ref{fig:Heterodyning}(C)).
+The coherence linewidth between the follower and seed lasers, given by the inverse of the optical coherence time and calculated as suggested in \cite{VonBandel2016}, is $\Gamma_c = 3.94(6)\ \text{kHz}$, indicating that essentially all of the spectral width of the locked follower power is caused by phase noise inherited from the seed laser.

-Finally, we compute the frequency noise power spectral density of each heterodyne measurement (Fig. 3(D)).
+Finally, we compute the frequency noise power spectral density of each heterodyne measurement (Fig. \ref{fig:Heterodyning}(D)).
 The observed low-frequency drift of the seed laser is common to the follower laser, which does not add additional low-frequency noise between $10\ \text{kHz}$ and $100\ \text{kHz}$.

 \textbf{Frequency agility}.
 The follower laser remains locked to the seed laser even as the seed frequency sweeps over a spectral range of $>2\ \text{GHz}$.

 \textbf{Power output}.
 At a maximum current of $1.23\ \text{A}$, the follower laser emits $1.20\ \text{W}$ at the diode facet.
 At the system output, the maximum power is $958\ \text{mW}$.
 The difference is primarily due to absorption losses within the Faraday isolator.
 However, only a fraction of this power is within the same frequency band as the seed spectrum, and the rest is part of a broad noise background.
 The locked power fraction represents the ratio of locked power to total power and characterizes the amount of power available for precision physics tasks.